yac-vays/yac/app/plugin/repo/README.md

 # Repo Plugins

-TODO
+The repo plugin is referenced by filename in the env variable YAC_REPO_PLUGIN.

+Each plugin must implement the the `app.model.plg.IRepo` class and provide an instance of that class as `handler` variable.

-The plugin **must** only raise one of the following exceptions:
+It may raise the following exceptions:

     app.model.err.RepoError # irrelevant for user, only log app.model.err.RepoConflict # data has changed in the meantime